silverware13/Chat/README.txt

 gcc -o chatclient chatclient.c

 Terminal #2:
-We will start the server on port 12556 (but you can use any port): python ./chatserve.py 12556
+We will start the server on port 12556 (or use any port you like): python ./chatserve.py 12556
 Next we select our handle, we are going to use term2: term2